fedenunez/tulp/README.md

 # Changelog
 ## v2.0 | 2024-05-04
 - Added support for groq, ollama, anthropic, and gemini AI models.
+- Changed to use gpt-4-turbo model by default

 ## v1.0 | 2024-02-14
 - Changed to use gpt-4-0125-preview model by default